Over the past few years, cybersecurity has become a major concern for medical device manufacturers (MDMs), for a number of reasons.

 Originally published in 2006 and supplemented by an amendment in 2015, the IEC 62304 international standard has been the “workhorse” of the software (not hardware) side of medical device security.
 Entitled “Medical Device Software — Software Lifecycle Processes”, Edition 2 is scheduled to be released shortly, but until it is, the 2006/2015 standard is in force with its stability date through 2025.

-The 62304 standard addresses lifecycle processes for software whether it is standalone software that is itself a medical device or software that is embedded in or integral to a medical device.
+The 62304 standard addresses lifecycle processes for software whether it is a standalone software that is itself a medical device or software that is embedded in or integral to a medical device.
 In today’s increasingly connected world, filled with a growing body of artificial intelligence and data-gathering capabilities, most medical devices being produced fall under that category.

 The standard decomposes the software lifecycle into five processes: